ekarpovs/road-map/README.md

 * Implement CD to the chosen platform.
 * Develop a log analyzer tool.
 * Develop monitoring tool.
-* Develop each one service for real service.
+* Develop each one service to real service.